mols2ma/transcode_pipeline/README.md

 ```

-3. Go to the **Files** tab and navigate to `/app/upload/`.
+3. Go to the **Files** tab and navigate to `/app/files/upload/`.

-The transcoder pipeline app should be running and listening for video uploads to folder, `/app/upload`, within `app` container's file system, _not_ the host filesystem.
-This is to keep the application running completely within the Docker container.
+The transcoder pipeline app should be running and listening for video uploads to folder, `/app/files/upload`, within `app` container's file system.

 ## How To Use App